-Along with nervous anticipation of possible discomfort, the annual trip to the gynecologist is often met with anxiety.
+Along with nervous anticipation of possible discomfort, the annual trip to the Alpharetta gynecology doctor’s office is often met with anxiety.
 Is everything healthy and normal down there?
 Should I be concerned about cervical cancer?
 What’s the deal with this lingering bump?
 OMG—is it an STD?

-Speaking up about a strange smell, itchy bump, or a nonexistent libido is no doubt uncomfortable—but we cannot stress its importance enough.
+Speaking up about a strange smell, itchy bump, or a nonexistent libido is no doubt uncomfortable—but we cannot stress its importance enough to bring up during your first gyno appointment.
 Though it may seem embarrassing, our providers will assure you that there is no such thing as a shocking or silly question when it comes to your health.

 At Roswell Ob/Gyn, as one of the best practices in Atlanta, we offer excellent care for every stage of womanhood.
 To schedule an appointment, please call our main office at 770-751-3600, or if you’re an existing patient click here.